FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 8. From the Topology view, click the `guestbook` Deployment.
 This should take you to the **Resources** tab for this Deployment, where you can see the Pod that is running the application as well as the Service and Route that expose it.

-9. Click the Route location (the link) to view the guestbook in action.
+9. Click the Route location (the link) to view the guestbook in action. **Kindly take the screenshot of the guestbook for the final assignment.**

 10. Try out the guestbook by putting in a few entries.
 You should see them appear above the input box after you hit **Submit**.